netgen-layouts/layouts-docs/overview/index.rst

 Netgen Layouts is a system that provides easy and flexible way of managing layouts and blocks for the front side of a website.
-It can be tightly integrated with existing Symfony-based web solutions (such as eZ Platform CMS or Sylius eCommerce).
+It can be tightly integrated with existing Symfony-based web solutions (such as Ibexa CMS or Sylius eCommerce).
 It can also be used standalone and loosely integrated with any system(s) with a REST/SOAP interface (such as Contentful headless CMS, etc.).